aodn/rimrep-examples/README.md

 #### R

+There is one `R` script [Useful Spatial Functions to extract data](https://github.com/aodn/rimrep-examples/blob/main/scripts_poc-data-api/useful_spatial_functions_data_extraction.R) which includes a collection of functions that we will use to extract data available in the RIMReP collections using spatial data, such as polygons defining boundaries for the area of our interest.

 These are [quarto](https://quarto.org) R notebooks:

 - [AIMS temperature loggers](https://github.com/aodn/rimrep-examples/blob/main/poc-data-api/AIMS_waterTemp.qmd): This notebook connects with the AIMS temperature logger dataset in our AWS S3 bucket, calculates the mean latitude and logitude of all deployments per site and calculates the number of records, using familiar [dplyr](https://dplyr.tidyverse.org) verbs.
 Then with the aggregated data frame, it creates a map of the sites with the size of the marker proportional to the number of record in the site.
 This dataset contains more than 150 millions of records!

 We also have the following `R` markdown notebooks:
-- [Extracting water temperature at site](https://github.com/aodn/rimrep-examples/blob/main/poc-data-api/Extracting_Water_Temperature_at_site.md): This notebook calculates monthly temperature means for any sites of interest included in the AIMS Sea Surface Temperature Monitoring Program.
+- [Extracting water temperature at site](https://github.com/aodn/rimrep-examples/blob/main/scripts_poc-data-api/Extracting_Water_Temperature_at_site.md): This notebook calculates monthly temperature means for any sites of interest included in the AIMS Sea Surface Temperature Monitoring Program.
 Data summaries and plots saved in local machine.
-- [Extracting spatial data GBR](https://github.com/aodn/rimrep-examples/blob/main/poc-data-api/Extracting_Spatial_Data_GBR_Features.md): This notebook extracts spatial data for all above water features within the Great Barrier Reef Marine Protected Area.
+- [Extracting spatial data GBR](https://github.com/aodn/rimrep-examples/blob/main/scripts_poc-data-api/Extracting_Spatial_Data_GBR_Features.md): This notebook extracts spatial data for all above water features within the Great Barrier Reef Marine Protected Area.
-- [Extracting water temperature within GBR feature boundaries](https://github.com/aodn/rimrep-examples/blob/main/poc-data-api/Extracting_Water_Temperature_GBR_Features.md): This notebook will identify AIMS water temperature monitoring sites within a GBR feature and calculate monthly means.
+- [Extracting water temperature within GBR feature boundaries](https://github.com/aodn/rimrep-examples/blob/main/scripts_poc-data-api/Extracting_Water_Temperature_GBR_Features.md): This notebook will identify AIMS water temperature monitoring sites within a GBR feature and calculate monthly means.
+- [Plotting ABS census data](https://github.com/aodn/rimrep-examples/blob/main/scripts_poc-data-api/Plotting_ABS_Census_Data_LGA_2021.md): This notebooks uses Australian Bureau of Statistics (ABS) census data to create summary tables, bar plots and maps.

 **Note:** You will notice that there are two files with the same name, but two different extensions: `.md` and `.Rmd`.
 They contain the same information, but in different formats.
 The `.Rmd` file is the source code of the notebook, which you can open in RStudio and run.
 While the `.md` file is the output of the `.Rmd` file and they include the results of running the code.
 If you click on the notebook links above, it will take you to the `.md` files, which are nicely formatted for GitHub.